Updated September 7, 2022

 Condition Orange – Inpatient Visitation

 Inpatients who are not confirmed or suspected to have COVID-19 are permitted to have two care partners at the bedside during daytime visiting hours.
-Visiting hours determined by facility.
+Visiting hours determined are by facility.
 Care partners may switch out as needed.
+Care partners not at the bedside may not wait in common areas in UMMS facilities; only the care partner currently visiting will be permitted to enter the hospital.

 Adults with COVID-19 or under investigation for it are permitted one care partner during daytime visiting hours; when possible, care partner to remain the same throughout the duration of the stay.

-- Exceptions may be made at the request of the patient, care partner or medical team for additional care partners to be present at the bedside, including overnight stays, if considered beneficial for the patient.
-Read about other designated exceptions, including end-of-life care..
+- Exceptions may be made at the request of the patient, care partner or medical team for overnight stays, if considered beneficial for the patient.
+Read about other designated exceptions, including end-of-life care.

 Additional Visitor Guidelines

 - Behavioral health and inpatient rehabilitation units: Two care partners are allowed for patients, regardless of COVID-19 status, when the treatment team decides it is necessary.
-Visits will be planned ahead of time on a certain date and time and will have a time limit to be determined by the treatment team.
+To ensure patient and care partner safety, care partners must call ahead and reserve a time slot to visit; care partners should refer to full Visitor Policy for more information.

 - For children and newborns: Two parents or guardians are allowed at the bedside of a child, including those who are suspected or confirmed to have COVID-19, during hospital visiting hours.
 One parent or guardian may remain overnight.
-If your child is scheduled for an outpatient or same-day surgical procedure, only one parent may accompany the child.
 Please see our guidelines for outpatient appointments and procedures.

 These measures are in place for both care partners (visitors) and designated support persons until the pandemic emergency is considered over as declared by the State of Maryland.